tapquo/appnima.docs/EN/appnimajs.md

     Appnima.Messenger.messageOutbox();

+#### Conversatión
+For to get message exchanged with another user, both received as sent, is used this method, which receives as parameter the username of another user.

+    Appnima.Messenger.conversation(username);

 #### Mark as read
 To mark a message as read call this resource using the message id as parameter: